 Other years, Valentine’s Day pretty much looked like any other night in our house.
 Except maybe for the one where we spent the better part of the evening negotiating our lease with the landlord.
 That one was particularly anti-climactic.

 But you know, an evening at home can be special too, with just a little extra effort.
 And I do mean “a little”.
 Here’s what I suggest.
-An easy meal with a touch of “fancy”, maybe something like this caprese chicken.
-Or the 15 minute pasta carbonara coming your way next week – hopefully before the big night, if I can get it together.
+A super easy meal with a touch of elegance.
+Maybe a 15-minute pasta dish like this pasta carbonara or pasta with fresh tomato cream sauce.

 This recipe yields one standard-size mug cake, so double it if you want two (just change the number of servings in the recipe card and it will do all the math for you!).